LEARN MORE ABOUT WHAT HAPPENS AT WESTMINSTER

 The idea is this: Adults meet for dinner at local restaurants on the first Friday of each month at 6:30pm (to allow commuters to participate).
 Each month restaurants are chosen with modestly priced menus.

 Join us and be uplifted (and fed) with Westminster adults and friends!

 But be sure to set aside the first Friday of every month!
 The next event will take place on Friday, October 6th.
 Stay tuned for details.

 Many people pray individually and regularly.
 This is wonderful.

-The prayer group is a time of prayer at Westminster on Tuesday evenings from 7-8pm downstairs in the Colvin Room.
+The prayer group is a time of prayer at Westminster on Monday evenings from 7-8pm downstairs in the Colvin Room.

 We pray together as a group, and with intercessory prayer (praying on behalf of others).